What Is a Seed? Simple Science for Preschoolers

 Steps:

-It takes just a few minutes to set-up the experiment.
+It takes just a few minutes to set up the experiment.

 Place a layer of cotton in the jar and sprinkle some water on it.

-Next place the seeds on the moist cotton layer.
+Next, place the seeds on the moist cotton layer.

-Ask the kid to notice the changes in the root, the shoot, and the leaves.
+Encourage your child to notice the changes in the root, the shoot, and the leaves.

 Safety Tips